EmanuelBender/GoogleSheet_Inventory_System/README.md

 An automatic inventory system for Google Sheets (Apps Script)

-This is how it works: Items are entered into the INVENTORY Sheet with a unique ID.
-This is the heart of the whole sheet.
-The search box on the OVERVIEW sheet has multiple functions: Search, Profile Building.
-PROFILES: You can enter a collection of items as a Profile.
-This profile can then be found
-via the search bar and then be built via the Build PROFILE button.
-'Building it' means the components get subtracted from the INVENTORY sheet,
-and we get notified about price, stats or if an item is empty or not found.
-Then the Build is saved on the BUILDS sheet.
-You can check status and console messages on the OVERVIEW sheet.
-There are more fun features like stats, auto shopping list sidebar, auto invoice import and more.

 Item = One Item with unique ID
 Profile = a collection of Items